diegofps/mell/docs/hands_on/migrations.md

 }
 ```

 We can ask mell to parse this metadata and show it to us with the following command.
-The parameter `--show-metadata` will make it print the metadata after it had applied every logic script available.
+The parameter `--show-metadata` will make it print the metadata after it had applied every migration script available.
 The parameter `--do nothing` is a command to prevent it from generating output in the output folder, we just want to check the metadata now.

 ```shell
 mell models --show-metadata --do nothing